pdehaan/filtered-package-names/README.md

 ## Installation:

+Currently this module isn't published to npm, so you'll need to install it from GitHub directly:

 ```sh
 $ npm i pdehaan/filtered-package-names -S
 ```

 ## API:

-Currently there is only one exposed method, `getPackagesByName()`, which has 3 paramters and returns a Promise:
+Currently there is only one exposed method, `getPackagesByName()`, which has 3 parameters and returns a Promise:

+```js
+function getPackagesByName(filterRE, max=20, offset=0) {
+  ..
+}
+```

 - `filterRE`:RegularExpression &mdash; Regular expression to filter package names on.
+Required.
 Example: `/^eslint-config-/i`.
 - `max`:Number &mdash; The maximum number of packages to return.
+Optional.
 Default: `20`.
 - `offset`:Number &mdash; The record offset.
 This allows you to do paged results.
+Optional.
 Default `0`.

-```js
-function getPackagesByName(filterRE, max=20, offset=0) {
-  ..
-}
-```

 ## Usage: